atifalimd/mlops-practice/README.md

    3. inside test folder create __init__.py
    after saving tests inside tests folder run pytest using command pytest -v or by using tox can also be tested

-6. create setup.py file for creating packages install packages from local directories(src).All the packaged created in get_data,load_data, split_data, train_evaluate
+6. create setup.py file for creating our own packages command : python setup.py sdist bdist wheel install packages from local directories(src).All the packaged created in get_data,load_data, split_data, train_evaluate run command for setup pip install -e .